mmarty12/SelfAssessment/Skills/Paradigms.md

   - Information hiding
   - Aspect-oriented programming
   - Anemic domain model
-  - Class composition
+  - Class composition h
 - OOP basics
   - Constructor: 🖐️ used
   - Operator `new`: 🖐️ used
   - Static method: 🖐️ used
   - Method: 🖐️ used
-  - Async method: 🎓 known
+  - Async method: u
   - Getters, Setters: 🖐️ used
   - Public fields: 🖐️ used
   - Private fields: 🖐️ used